Rates and Charges Q and A for 2017-2018

 - Waste and recycling services

-Rate notices will be posted out at the end of July.
+Rate notices will be posted out in mid August.

 Residents can receive rate notices via Australia Post mail or can apply to receive their notice by email via the Email me Rates page.